HashDash Logo

 Dr. Chloe Givens

 "For consumers, remember that each person’s relationship with the cannabis plant is unique.
-If you’re exploring cannabis for therapeutic benefits, consider starting with low doses and gradually adjusting based on your needs.
-Staying informed about the effects on young, developing brains, and potential genetic predispositions to CUD can also empower you to make choices that support both mental and physical well-being.
-Remember, knowledge and mindful usage are key to maintaining a healthy relationship with cannabis."
+If you’re exploring cannabis for therapeutic benefits, consider starting with low doses and gradually adjusting based on your needs."

 The Genetic Basis of Cannabis Use Disorder